dasmerlon/wikipedia-people-graph/README.md

 The whole project is divided into two subprojects.

-1. Hadoop Jobs, which extract all necessary and interesting information from the Wikimedia dumps. *(Merle Hoffmann)*
+1. Hadoop Jobs, which extract all necessary and interesting information from the Wikimedia dumps.
-2. A web server, for interactive exploration. *(LeHenningo, blackstarrising, TheHinoki)*
+2. A web server, for interactive exploration.

 ## Hadoop Jobs